 Also known as: Fire Emblem: Ankoku Ryu to Hikari no Tsurugi (JP)

-Fire Emblem: Shadow Dragon & the Blade of Light, the first game in the Fire Emblem tactical RPG series follows the adventures of the pantsless Prince Marth and his merry men as they go on a journey to slay a gigantic mole-dragon thing.
+Fire Emblem: Shadow Dragon & the Blade of Light, the first game in the titular tactical RPG series, follows the adventures of the pantsless Prince Marth and his merry men as they go on a journey to slay a gigantic mole-dragon thing.
 Oh, and it's been remade twice.